-After its first year of implementation, the Empty Homes Tax and Speculation + Vacancy Tax, instituted to target vacant properties, increase vacancy rates and create affordable housing, is estimated to generate $38 million dollars – $8 million more than originally projected.
+After its first year of implementation, the Empty Homes Tax and BC Speculation and Vacancy Tax, instituted to target vacant properties, increase vacancy rates and create affordable housing, is estimated to generate $38 million dollars – $8 million more than originally projected.
 As this wasn’t the original intent of the tax, the City is now considering a number of changes.

 The Future Of The Empty Homes Tax

 Based on data from the 2018 tax year, it was clear that many property owners chose to pay the tax opposed to renting out their property, which has led the City to consider a number of changes:

 - Increasing the rate based on years of vacancy

 - Increasing the difference in rates for Canadians and foreign owners

 - Sorting properties into different categories and taxing each category differently